 The words of Gustavus had at first as little effect as the previous representations of his deputies.
 The elector continued firm in his resolution, and deaf to all the arguments used to induce him to change it.
 The King of Sweden was on the point of returning to his camp in despair, when he was requested by the Dowager Electress Palatine, who, with the principal members of his court, had attended the elector to the spot, to honour Berlin with a visit before his departure.
-Gustavus, thinking that an opportunity might yet occur of altering the determination of his brotherin-law, at once acceded to the request.
+Gustavus, thinking that an opportunity might vet occur of altering the determination of his brotherin-law, at once acceded to the request.
 A splendid banquet was given the next day to celebrate his presence, and at a moment when the influence of hilarity sometimes opens the heart of the most selfish to a transient feeling of generosity, he for the last time attempted to move the elector to a resolution in his favour.
-"I advance," he said, to John Albert of Mecklenburg, in a voice loud enough to be heard by the whole assembly, "for the relief of Magdeburg; not that my own advantage is concerned in its deliverance, but since its destruction must involve the ruin of the whole Protestant eause.
+"I advance," he said, to John Albert of moirs of the House of Brandenburg. + Mauvillon.

+Mecklenberg, in a voice loud enough to be heard by the whole assembly, "for the relief of Magdeburg; not that my own advantage is concerned in its deliverance, but since its destruction must involve the ruin of the whole Protestant cause.
 If unassisted in my attempt, I shall instantly return.
 I wash my hands of all the consequences which may follow.
 I shall offer peace to the Emperor, who will be but too happy to grant any terms I may demand, and retire with my forces to Stockholm.
-As for the Protestants of Germany, I leave them to answer to God for their reluctance to exert themselves in the cause of the Evangelie Religion.
-Magdeburg lost, and the Swedes no longer present to act as your allies, you may extricate yourselves as you can by your own efforts from the difficulties which will then surround you."
+As for the Protestants of Germany, I leave them to answer to God for their reluctance to exert themselves in the cause of the Evangelic Religion.
+Magdeburg lost, and the Swedes no longer present to act as your allies, you may extricate yourselves as you can by your own efforts from the diffi-culties which will then surround you ."
 The elector, who had been thoughtful and absent during the greater part of the repast, returned no immediate reply to this address; but a night of meditation upon it, and the advice of some of his counsellors in the Swedish interests, at length effected the change in his sentiments of which the king had now given up all expectation.
-On the next morning he sent word that he was willing to intrust Spandau to the Swedes for the space of a month, and afford them the facilities they had desired for their passage through his country.
+On the next morning he sent word that he was willing to entrust Spandau to the Swedes for the space of a month, and afford them the facilities they had desired for their passage through his country.
 Not a moment was lost in seizing the advantage thus unexpectedly afforded.
-The Swedish army, on the same day, passed through
+The Swedish army, on the same day, passed through Berlin, and defiled across the Spree, and leaving a garrison in Spandau under Colonel Axel Lille, advanced towards Potzdam, which they reached on the 6th of May.
+On his way, the King of Sweden fulfilled his promise to the elector, of maintaining strict regularity among his troops, by publishing anew the regulations he had caused to be observed in Pomerania and Mecklenberg in regard to their conduct towards the inhabitants, with the addition of several new articles.
+A few of these are extracted, as affording the best commentary on the discipline of the Swedish armies until the death of Gustavus, after which they were almost as little enforced by his successors in command as by the Imperial generals who opposed them:-